ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 **"It's too complicated"**
 Buy on goptgc.com.
 Hold.
 Reflections appear automatically.
 Staking and locking are optional but rewarding.
 Complexity is optional.

+**"The burn numbers are inflated"**
+Every token in the dead address was removed mechanically by the contract fee structure or deployed by the DAO.
+No tokens were artificially seeded to the dead address.
+Verify on-chain at the dead address link above.

 **"It could be a rug"**
 The vast majority of LP is permanently burned and unruggable.
 No founder